wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 22 Thus did the children of Columbia praise the Lord in the strength of their youth, and in the days of their prosperity ; not waiting till the cold and palsied hand of age had made them feeble, and robbed their prayers of half their virtue.

-23 Henceforth may the nations of the earth learn wisdom: then shall peace become triumphant, and the children of Columbia be at rest;
+23 Henceforth may the nations of the earth learn wisdom: then shall peace become triumphant, and the children of Columbia be at rest ;

 24 And, as it is written, their swords may be beaten into ploughshares, and their spears turned into pruning-hooks.